instruct-rb/instruct/SCRATCHPAD.md

 end
 ```

+# Streaming JSON
+Partial JSON is not very useful.
+But it is common enough to request a collection of JSON objects as a response, as in our earlier example of asking for the heights of the 3 tallest mountains.

+If you ask it to, this gem will also do its best to sort this out for you:

+client.messages(
+  parameters: {
+    model: "claude-3-haiku-20240307",
+    messages: [{ role: "user", content: "How high is the sky?" }],
+    max_tokens: 50,
+    stream: Proc.new { |json_object| process_your(json_object) },
+    preprocess_stream: :json
+  }
+)
+Each time a } is reached in the stream, the preprocessor will take what it has in the preprocessing stack, pick out whatever's between the widest { and }, and try to parse it into a JSON object.
+If it succeeds, it will pass you the json object, reset its preprocessing stack, and carry on.

+If the parsing fails despite reaching a }, currently, it will catch the Error, log it to $stdout, ignore the malformed object, reset the preprocessing stack and carry on.
+This does mean that it is possible, if the AI is sending some malformed JSON (which can happen, albeit rarely), that some objects will be lost.

 ## Streaming capture and constrained output

 Streaming capture can be used to lower the latency of chained output that